v-novaltd/LCEVCdecJS/CONTRIBUTING.md

   common sense should be applied, you are the person making the changes you will probably be the person to return to them at some point.

-- Raise a Merge Request **clear & concise** description of the changes and why you arrived at this solution.
+- Raise a Pull Request **clear & concise** description of the changes and why you arrived at this solution.

-- **Assign** the Merge Request to a peer who is most responsible for the area you are modifying, you can also tag other people through a comment to make them aware of your request; it is recommended to do so as it should help speed up the process.
+- **Assign** the Pull Request to a peer who is most responsible for the area you are modifying, you can also tag other people through a comment to make them aware of your request; it is recommended to do so as it should help speed up the process.

-- Merge Request submission will automatically trigger the CI system.
+- Pull Request submission will automatically trigger the CI system.
 If compilation fails you are responsible for understanding why and resolving.

 - After the CI has performed compilation the test suite is run on the artifacts produced, if this fails you are responsible